WasabiRaptor/Starbecue/features.md

 ## Techs

 ### Shapeshifter : sbqTransform
-The tech is used to freely transform into a and customize your appearance as each individual species, you can even change which name you use as that species!
+The tech is used to freely transform into and customize your appearance as each individual species, you can even change which name you use as that species!
 This is quite useful for RP purposes to 'change character' without having to have a seperate character save to play as.
 TF via this tech is always treated as indefinite, regardless of other settings.

 ## Items